Rathanak-Phan/Number-Theory-and-Cryptography-ITE-year2/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the ITE License - see the [LICENSE](LICENSE) file for details.